Capstone-Projects-2025-Spring/project-piggyback-learning-team-2/documentation/docs/system-architecture/algorithms.md

 ### Natural Language Understanding:
 The system is designed to understand the relationship between detected objects and generate questions that challenge the user’s understanding.
 For instance, if the object detected is a ball, the system might ask, "What is the name of the object in the video?" or "How many balls are there?"

-## SynthesisSpeech API: Question Reading
-After generating the questions, the browser's built-in Speech Synthesis API is used to read the questions aloud, creating a more interactive and accessible experience.
-This API is compatible with several browswers, including Chrome, Microsoft Edge, and Mozilla Firefox, and  converts text into spoken words using the device's available voices, allowing for immediate and natural-sounding audio without requiring external services.
-By reading the questions aloud, the application supports users who prefer listening, have visual impairments, or simply benefit from multimodal learning.